joelhawksley/identity/components-2020/slides.md

 ^ Options is our partial name

-^ Interesting bit is find_template
+^ S Interesting bit is find_template

+^ S based on path and keys of locals

 ---